• Skip to primary navigation

 Both are mildly spicy, long-shaped, and can be harvested either green or ripe.

-They are both popular in Hispanic cuisine, adding a fruity, sweet flavor to dishes.
+They are both popular in Hiscuisine, adding a fruity, sweet flavor to dishes - see poblano vs bell comparison for pairing ideas for similar sweet, mild pepper uses.

 Plus, they are packed with nutrients like vitamin C, A, and antioxidants, giving health benefits like boosting the immune system.